Cash, weapons, Lamborghini seized in major drug bust

 The bust was the result of a long-running investigation that began with two overdose deaths involving fentanyl-laced heroin -- one in Bay Ridge in 2016 and one in Kew Gardens in May of 2017.

-The alleged ringleader was identified as Dionne Sharrow, who was arrested at his apartment in a luxury high-rise on 51st Avenue in Long Island City.
+The alleged ringleader was identified as 35-year-old Dionne Sharrow (AKA "Slay"), who was arrested at his apartment in a luxury high-rise on 51st Avenue in Long Island City.
 Among the property seized there was a loaded firearm, approximately $500,000 in cash and a Lamborghini parked in the building's garage.

+"It's just terrible, it's just a tragedy," New York City Special Narcotics Prosecutor Bridget Brennan said.
+"Probably millions of little glassine envelopes of heroin, cocaine, and fentanyl, which is killing the people in this city."

+He lived in a two-bedroom condo on the fifth floor, the same as Lee Rafsky.

 Three other locations were also raided, the most significant of which was described as a stash house in Bath Beach, where police found drugs and money strewn all over.

-The other suspects were identified as Pablo Vallecillo, Antonio Lopez and Jason Keating.
+The other suspects were identified as Pablo Vallecillo (AKA "Cito"), Antonio Lopez and Jason Keating.

 They are all charged with various counts of conspiracy and criminal sale of a controlled substance.